arminschaffer/flight_price_tracker/README.md

 # 🛫 Flight Price Tracker

 A robust, automated Google Flights scraper built with Python, Selenium, and SQLAlchemy.
 It features a daily scheduler, structured logging, and smart "stealth" browser configurations to track flight prices without manual intervention.
+It is further capable to process search requests from Google Forms.

 ## ✨ Features